 Equipment/activities exempt pursuant to Rule 202 include maintenance operations involving surface coating.
 Under the District's Part 70 regulation, equipment/activities that are exempt under Rule 202 are considered insignificant units emissions.
 In addition, insignificant activities such as maintenance operations using paints and coatings, contribute to the facility emissions.
 Table 5.3 lists these exempt emissions units and the expected emissions.
-These are emission estimates only, not emission limits.
+These are emission estimates only.
+They are not limitations.